j-greenberg/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+A: To remember the client, so they don't have to log in every time.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+A: It hashes the password so it is more protected.

 - [ ] What does bcrypt do to slow down attackers?

+A: It encrypts the password so it takes longer to decode.

 - [ ] What are the three parts of the JSON Web Token?

+A: The secret,

 ## Minimum Viable Product